Steroid tablets, also called corticosteroid tablets, are a type of anti-inflammatory medicine used to treat a range of conditions.

 If you're already taking steroid tablets, ask your doctor or a pharmacist for advice before taking any other medicines, remedies or supplements.

-You can usually drink alcohol while taking steroid tablets, but don't drink too much as this may irritate your stomach.
+You can usually drink alcohol while taking steroid tablets, but do not drink too much as this may irritate your stomach.

 You can also eat most foods while taking steroid tablets.
-Don't eat liquorice while taking prednisolone, however, as this can increase the amount of the medicine in your body.
+Do not eat liquorice while taking prednisolone, however, as this can increase the amount of the medicine in your body.